blackducksoftware/ose-scanner/README.md

 ### Contributing

-- Note that contributions are best done via pull request.
+- Contributions are best done via pull request.
-- Its recommended to start small, and propose changes first.
-Raising an issue and holding discussion will help reduce the iterations during PR review.
+- It's recommended to start small, and propose changes first.
+Raising an issue and holding a discussion will help reduce the iterations during PR review.

 ### Community Values

-Part of any successful open source project is the ethos that the health of the community is more important then the code itself.
+Part of any successful open source project is the ethos that the health of the community is more important than the code itself.

 In that spirit, we adopt the *values of Cris Nova's kubicorn project, which is both extremely successful and also an excellent example of how to build a community around an opensource infrastructure software*  (https://github.com/kris-nova/kubicorn).